top of page

 Education and qualification in design and manufacture would include understanding all the following design considerations and goals, along with many others:

-1. The product completely fulfils every aspect of it's purpose.
+1. The product fulfils every aspect of it's purpose.

 2. Maximum ease of use for the end user.